 The 9-1-1: The Number to Know Campaign is broad by design and is intended to work in conjunction with local outreach efforts and messaging, from general 9-1-1 information to specific themes.

-- Don’t Text to 9-1-1: Your local 9-1-1 may not be able to accept text messages, photos and video.
+- 911: Call If You Can, Text If You Can’t: Your local 9-1-1 may not be able to accept text messages, photos and video.
 A voice call continues to be the best way to reach 9-1-1.

 - Use a Landline: Whenever possible, use a landline to call 9-1-1.
-Cell phone calls aren’t always routed to the closest call center and it takes time to transfer your call to the call center.
+Cell phone calls aren’t always routed to the closest call center and the time it takes to transfer your call to the call center.

 - Stay Calm & Ready to Listen: 9-1-1 is here to help you through until help arrives.
 Be ready to listen and follow directions.